Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Analysis of Networked Stabilization

-Assumption~\ref{SecondAssumption} is related to other characterizations of malicious attacks in the literature.
-In particular, in the continuous-time deterministic denial-of-service attack characterization of \cite{de2015inputtran}, the number of attacks in a given time frame as well as the total duration of those attacks are bounded by certain ratios of the length of that time frame.
+Assumption~\ref{SecondAssumption} is related to other characterizations of attacks.
+In particular, in the continuous-time deterministic DoS attack characterization of \cite{de2015inputtran}, the number of attacks in a given time frame as well as the total duration of those attacks are bounded by certain ratios of the length of that time frame.
 Under that characterization, the maximum possible length of a continuous attack duration is bounded, which enables analysis of input-to-state stability under disturbance.
-The restriction on jamming through Assumption~\ref{SecondAssumption} is similar, since long consecutive emissions of high powered interference signals are not allowed.
-We note, however, that Assumption~\ref{SecondAssumption} allows the scenario where the channel is attacked at all times if the attacker's interference power for certain times is small.
-Notice that emission of interference signals in jamming attacks require energy \cite{pelechrinis2011}.
-In this respect, Assumption~\ref{SecondAssumption} can describe the constraints of an attacker with limited energy resources.
+The restriction on jamming through Assumption~\ref{SecondAssumption} is similar, since long consecutive emissions of high-powered interference signals are not allowed.
+We note, however, that Assumption~\ref{SecondAssumption} does allow the case where the channel is attacked at all times if the attacker's interference power for certain times is small.

-In this section, we investigate the networked control system (\ref{eq:closed-loop-system}) under bounded disturbance.
+In this section, we investigate the networked control system (\ref{eq:closed-loop-system}) under bounded disturbances.
 The analysis is then extended in Section~\ref{subsec:Stabilization-Under-Jamming} to the case where the disturbance has finite second moments but its norm may not be bounded by a fixed scalar.

 In this paper, we consider scenarios where the norm of the disturbance does not approach zero, and hence the state or its moments may not converge to the origin.
 Instead of exploring asymptotic stability, our goal is to obtain conditions for the first moment of the state to stay bounded.
 To this end, let $\hat{A}(t)\triangleq l(t)A+(1-l(t))(A+BK)$, $t\in\mathbb{N}_{0}$, and moreover, for every $t_{1},t_{2}\in\mathbb{N}_{0}$ with $t_{1}\leq t_{2},$ let